ernestojeda/geneva-transformation/README.md

 * git-semver manages versions wherever possible.
 * Repository must contain a Makefile
 * Standard Makefile targets:
-  * test: Run unit tests
+  * **test**: Run unit tests
-  * build: Compile code
+  * **build**: Compile code
-  * version: `cat VERSION 2>/dev/null || echo 0.0.0`.
+  * **version**: `cat VERSION 2>/dev/null || echo 0.0.0`.
 In this case the VERSION file is only used in the Jenkins pipeline and git-semver automatically writes the file to the workspace.
 When running locally a developer's version would be 0.0.0.
 This could be overridden by the developer if they so care to do so.

 ## Docker as the build runtime (Ernesto)